-A “twindemic” is a word used to describe the spread of the flu and the new coronavirus that causes COVID-19 at the same time.
-As we have seen, COVID-19 spreads easily.
-So far, it has been responsible for millions of infections and hundreds of thousands of deaths in the U.S. and around the world.
+A “twindemic” is a word used to describe a situation where two pandemics happen at the same time.
+In this case, the twindemic would be widespread flu infections and COVID-19 infections caused by the SARS-CoV-2 coronavirus.
+As we have seen, the coronavirus spreads easily.
+So far, it has been responsible for millions of infections and deaths in the U.S. and around the world.

-The flu and COVID-19 are both respiratory illnesses.
-And, yes, you can get them both – even at the same time.
-Both are serious illnesses, so as they spread, the results could be devastating.
+You can get COVID-19 and the flu at the same time.
+Both are serious illnesses, so as they spread, the results can be devastating.

-What Can You Do to Reduce the Spread of the Flu and the New Coronavirus?
+What Can You Do to Reduce the Spread of the Flu and the Coronavirus?

 There is good news in all of this.
 We do have a vaccine for the flu for everyone 6 months and older.
-And all you’re doing to reduce the spread of the new coronavirus works for the flu too:
+And we have COVID-19 vaccines for everyone 5 years and older.
+Follow these steps to reduce the spread of both the flu and the coronavirus:

 - Wash your hands with soap and water for at least 20 seconds.